 I have pain in my right foot when I wear most shoes.
 It’s been a while now, but I still can’t bring myself to go to a doctor about it.
 I’m hoping the pain will go away eventually and I’m trying to stretch to see if that helps any.
 It hurts when I wear sneakers, dress shoes, boots, everything except for a pair of Birkenstocks.
-I bought my slip on Birkenstocks at Marshalls, so I got a screaming deal on them a few years ago.
+I bought my slip-on Birkenstocks at Marshalls, so I got a screaming deal on them a few years ago.
 However, I can’t wear these babies to work, and they’re not that comfortable to go on long walks in, given their form factor.
 Therefore, I’m looking at a new pair, like this.
 If you clicked through that link, you can see these shoes range from $145 to $655 depending on the size and maybe if they include a bar of gold?!
 My size ends up being $170.

 Right before we got married, my wife purchased a Macbook Pro, saying it was her last opportunity to buy herself something nice before I could stop her!
-I don’t think I crimp her style that much, but maybe she has a point.
+Really don’t think I crimp her style that much, but maybe she has a point.
 That old laptop has lasted quite a while, but it has started to slow down significantly.
 I have upgraded the RAM, but the latest issue is the battery.
 I don’t know that replacing the battery for $200 is our best option since the rest of the computer is still old and new laptops (not Macs, obviously) cost slightly more than just that battery replacement.

 The argument against buying a new laptop is that my wife gets a work computer, I have an iPad, and we have a desktop computer.
 Do we really need another one?
 At this point, I have just been poking around online a little bit and will probably abandon this idea pretty soon.

-New Camera (A Gift)
+When to Spend: New Camera (A Gift)

 My wife has asked for a new camera for her birthday, the DSLR type.
 I don’t know much about cameras, but the old camera we have only connects to one of our computers and the memory card isn’t a standard one.
 This one purchase I’m on the fence about and I hope the new phone purchase makes this idea irrelevant.

 If I were to make the purchase, do any of you readers have recommendations?
-We would want an entry level camera for beginners, and therefore don’t want to spend a ton of money on it.
+We would want an entry-level camera for beginners, and therefore don’t want to spend a ton of money on it.
 However, I think this may be one of those areas where you get what you pay for.
 Please let me know your recommendations!

 As I’ve said before, we want to move out of the Washington, DC area when we reach FI, hopefully to a property where we can start a homestead type operation similar to the Frugal Woods.
 Therefore, I’m always on the lookout for properties.
-If something came up that looked perfect, I would be hard pressed to not jump on it.
+If something came up that looked perfect, I would be hard-pressed to not jump on it.

 Well, recently a property that meets most of our criteria came up.
-In a few weeks, if it’s still on the market, I plan to take the three hour trip over and check it out while visiting family.
+In a few weeks, if it’s still on the market, I plan to take the three-hour trip over and check it out while visiting family.
 It is roughly 27 acres, with 4 acres cleared and tillable.
 That would be a perfect amount of land to build a house plus have a massive garden.
 The remaining 23 acres would be enough to hunt on, albeit a bit smaller than I would like, especially if my wife and daughter miraculously decide to get interested in hunting too!